Properties of Hagen-Poiseuille flow in channel networks: Results

-In \textit{Physarum} growth, some of the elastic channels contract and relax over time.
-This phenomenon is referred to as peristalsis.
-To evaluate the occurrence of peristalsis, we evaluate the channel radius $r_{ij}(t)=(8\eta D_{ij}(t)/\pi)^{1/4}$ of the edges shown in figure~\ref{fig10} over time, during the first $10^3$ iterations of the H-P adaptation algorithm.
-In figure~\ref{fig12}, we show the results for nodes A and E of figure~\ref{fig10}.
-Therefore, the peristalsis phenomenon is observed during the transient process of the asynchronous adaptation in the H-P flow.
+In \textit{Physarum} growth, some elastic channels rhythmically contract and relax over time, creating an effect akin to peristalsis \cite{Sac}.
+To evaluate the occurrence of peristalsis, we assess the channel radius $r_{ij}(t)=(8\eta D_{ij}(t)/\pi)^{1/4}$ of the edges displayed in figure~\ref{fig10} over time, during the first $10^3$ iterations of the H-P adaptation algorithm.
+In figure~\ref{fig12}, we present the results for nodes A and E from figure~\ref{fig10}.
+Consequently, the peristalsis phenomenon is observed during the transient process of asynchronous adaptation in the H-P flow, resulting from pressure oscillations in the channel flows associated with the Hagen-Poiseuille mechanism.

-Peristalsis and shuttle streaming are only shown in simulations with asynchronous adaptation.
+In the context of our adaptive Hagen-Poiseuille mechanism, peristalsis and shuttle streaming are only observed in simulations with asynchronous adaptation.